Conscription in Rhodesia: Final years of the Bush War

 There were further significant changes during 1977.
-From April reservists aged under 38 were obliged to serve for up to 190 days annually.
+From April, reservists aged under 38 were obliged to serve for up to 190 days annually.
 Men aged between 38 and 50 became liable for call up, and were required to serve for 70 days a year.
-Those aged over 50 were encouraged to volunteer for the Police Reserve, which had an obligation of at least 42 days service annually.
+Those aged over 50 were encouraged to volunteer for the Police Reserve, which had an obligation of at least 42 days of service annually.
 Exceptions from national service and reserve duties were reduced.
-Following considerable debate, self employed men also became liable for short periods of service in the Police Reserve.
-In September all student deferments were cancelled.
-Also from 1977, employers were required to report on whether their white, coloured and Indian employees were serving in the Security Forces.
+While 38 to 50 year olds were meant to be assigned to the BSAP and other security units, those assessed as being in the highest fitness category were posted to the Army.
+Following considerable debate, self-employed men also became liable for short periods of service in the Police Reserve.
+In September all student deferments were cancelled, with white students being forced to end their studies and serve in the Security Forces.
+Also from 1977, employers were required to report on whether their white, Coloured and Indian employees were serving in the Security Forces.
 During the same year, a bonus payment was introduced for national servicemen who volunteered for a further year of full-time service.
+White game keepers at national parks near Rhodesia's borders were exempted from call ups from the late 1970s as the patrols they conducted to monitor wildlife also generated useful intelligence on guerrilla activities.

-Reservists aged between 25 and 38 were the cohort most frequently called up during the late 1970s, and typically rotated between six week periods in the Security Forces followed by six weeks in their civilian occupation.
-During nationalist offensives these men were often required to rotate between their military and civilian roles every four weeks.

-From 1978 men aged 38 to 49 were subject to up to 10 weeks service annually in blocks of up to two weeks; in practice though, only those with the most military experience were required to perform active duty.
-In January of that year, the 'grace period' for new migrants was reduced from two years to six months.
+Reservists aged between 25 and 38 were the cohort most frequently called up during the late 1970s, and typically rotated between six week periods in the Security Forces followed by six weeks in their civilian occupations.
+During nationalist offensives, they were often required to rotate between their military and civilian roles every four weeks.
+From 1978, men aged 38 to 49 were subject to up to 10 weeks service annually in blocks of up to two weeks; in practice though, only those with the most military experience were required to perform active duty.
+In January that year, the 'grace period' for new migrants was reduced to six months.
 The national service period was decreased from 18 to 12 months from October.
 The Rhodesian Government considered greatly expanding the professional Army and ending the call up in 1978, but this was found to be impractical and too expensive.

-In January 1979 the call up was further expanded when men aged 50 to 60 were required to serve as guards in cities for 42 days a year.
-Only 20 percent of these men reported for duty.
-They were nick-named "Mashford's Militia" as a reference to a prominent funeral parlour in Sailisbury, the Rhodesian capital.
-In January 1979 the government considered requesting that men in vital occupations which made them exempt from conscription volunteer to serve in the Security Forces on weekends and after hours on weekdays.
-In late 1979 the Zimbabwe Rhodesia government reduced the period of national service to 12 months and sought to reduce call ups of older men; these measures aimed to placate the white minority.
-The worsening war situation led to the continuation of large scale call ups though.
+In January 1979, the call up was further expanded when men aged 50 to 60 were required to serve as guards in cities for 42 days a year.
+Only 20 percent reported for duty.
+In January 1979, the government considered asking men in vital occupations, who were exempt from conscription, to volunteer for active service on weekends and after hours on weekdays.
+In late 1979, the Zimbabwe Rhodesia government sought to reduce call ups of older men to placate the white minority.
+However, the worsening war situation required the continuation of large scale call ups.

-Conscription was retained by Prime Minister Robert Mugabe in the period immediately after the end of the Bush War and Rhodesia's transition to Zimbabwe.
-Mugabe considered it necessary "until the outstanding dissident element had been rounded up".
-Conscription was subsequently abolished and as of 1983 the Zimbabwe National Army was made up entirely of volunteers.